-From Thursday, November 14th to Friday, November 15th, I attended a symposium called “Researching the Margins: Conducting Qualitative Research in Quantitative Fields.”
+From Thursday, Nov.
+14 to Friday, Nov.
+15, I attended a new symposium at IU on qualitative methods.
+The theme and title of the event was “Researching the Margins: Conducting Qualitative Research in Quantitative Fields.”
 Inspired by a visit last year from Dr. Kakali Bhattacharya, the intention of this inaugural symposium was “to decolonize research and provide a space for qualitative researchers in quantitative fields.”

 Having attended Dr. Bhattacharya’s talk last year (“Culturally Congruent Critical and Contemplative Qualitative Research“) and knowing some of the organizers, I signed up right away.
 The longer you’ve been in your academic institution, the better you become at figuring out when an event is a space where you want to be.

 There are were plenty of surface-level reasons for me to attend this conference.
 I do qualitative research.
 I’m interested in topics that may sometimes be considered “the margins” (although I believe they should not be).
 I also have two current projects I enjoy sharing with others, and thanks to the organizers (Tiffany Monique Quash and Elizabeth Bartelt), was able to share both.
 Of course, there are deeper reasons I was excited to attend this conference that have to do with representation, power, and hierarchies of academic interests and methodologies.
 But these themes are complex and I still struggle to articulate them.

 What I can articulate are the things that this conference – its organizers really – did incredibly right.
 I hope to see (and help shape!) more spaces like this in academia.
 If we are truly in the business of pushing the boundaries of knowledge, we are surely capable of pushing at our own traditional structures and practices to do better.
 Here are just a few aspects of the conference that gave me life: